UPPMAX/LLM-workshop/docs/day2/rag.md

 ???- info "Learning outcomes"

     - Understand the key components of RAG applications by looking at what popular open-source RAG libraries provide
-    - Perform a simple RAG task
+    - Perform an Agentic RAG task

 ![RAG meme](./figures/rag_is_dead.jpg){ align=right width=300 }